 Instructions

-Bake the Fish
+Step 1: Bake the Fish

 - Preheat the oven to 450°F.

 - Place the fillets on a baking dish or baking sheet.
-Brush the fillets with olive oil, then season with a pinch of salt and pepper.
+Brush with olive oil, then season with a pinch of salt and pepper.
 Place the fillets skin side down on the baking dish.

-- Bake the fish for about 20-25 minutes until done.
-Fillets are done when the fish flakes easily when poked with a fork or the thickest part of the fillets has an internal temperature of about 145°F on an instant read thermometer.
-Remove from oven.
-Cover the filets with aluminum foil until ready to plate (no more than 10 minutes).
+- Bake the fillets in the preheated oven for about 20-25 minutes until done.
+Fillets are done when the fish flakes easily when poked with a fork or the internal temperature reaches about 145°F when an instant read thermometer is inserted into the thickest part of the fillet.

-Sauté the spinach (while the fish bakes)
+Step 2: Sauté the spinach while the fish bakes

-- Heat a pan over medium heat.
-Add some olive oil.
-Add the baby spinach leaves and a pinch of salt and pepper.
+- Once the oil is warm, add the baby spinach leaves and a pinch of salt and pepper.
 Sauté the spinach in the hot pan until just wilted.
-Place half the spinach on each serving plate.

-Make the sauce (while the fish bakes)
+Step 3: Make the sauce while the fish bakes

-- In the same pan as the spinach, add the butter and heat over medium heat.
-Once the butter has melted add the lemon juice, sliced chili, sweet pepper, thyme and salt.
-Saute for about 1 minute.
-Set aside.
+- Once the butter has melted add the lemon juice, sliced chili, sweet pepper, thyme and salt.
+Sauté for about 1 minute, then set aside.

 - Put a fillet on top of the spinach on the serving plates.
 Drizzle with the lemon butter sauce.
 Serve immediately.